 Montana isn’t called the Treasure State for no reason.
 This incredible place out west is simply jam-packed with some of America’s finest attractions.
 It’s no surprise at all that well over 12 million people enjoy Montana vacations each year!

 With the Rocky Mountains, Glacier National Park and the Great Plains, Montana’s a paradise for outdoor enthusiasts.
-Hiking, biking, kayaking, climbing…you name it, you can get out there and do it.
+Hiking, biking, kayaking, climbing and an annual marathon to run…you name it, you can get out there and do it.

 In fact, with so much to see and do, choosing the perfect trip to Montana isn’t easy.
 Don’t worry, though, we’ve got you covered.